PyVRP/PyVRP/docs/source/index.rst

    :alt: PyVRP logo

 PyVRP is a Python package that offers a high-performance implementation of the hybrid genetic search algorithm for vehicle routing problems (VRPs).
-PyVRP currently supports the capacitated VRP (CVRP), the VRP with time windows (VRPTW), and prize-collecting.
+It currently supports VRPs with:
+- Client demands (capacitated VRP);
+- Vehicles of different capacities;
+- Time windows, client service durations, and release times (VRP with time windows and release times);
+- Optional clients with prizes for visiting (prize-collecting).

 The implementation builds on `HGS-CVRP <https://github.com/vidalt/HGS-CVRP/>`_, but has been completely redesigned to be easy to use as a highly customisable Python package, while maintaining speed and state-of-the-art performance.
 This allows users to directly solve VRP instances, or implement variants of the HGS algorithm using Python, inspired by the examples in this documentation.